 • areas of technical expertise and interest.

-You'll also learn to:
+You'll also learn more general skills, such as how to:

 • assimilate new information quickly